bknowles/chef-fundamentals/slides/getting-started/01_slide.md

 Users are global to the entire Opscode service.

-Users may be associated to one or more organizations.
+Users may be associated with one or more organizations.

 # Knife Configuration